Michael Govan

 MG

 No, I couldn’t because I got tired.
 My body could not take the two weeks here, two weeks there.
 It was just frying my body and brain.
 I just couldn’t do it.
 I figured, a lot of artists become artists in their 40s and 50s.
 I’ve got time.
-I got to do one or the other.
+I had to do one or the other.
 And my fiancé was in New York.
 [Laughs.]

 I had planned to go back to school.
 We reopened the Guggenheim in Soho.
 We restored it.
 Bilbao was not up and running, but it was on its way.
 Salzburg had failed.
 I was like, I got to go back to school.
 Then Charlie Wright called me about Dia.
-He was the former director and they were looking for a new director.
+He was the former director, and they were looking for a new director.
 I got curious because Dia was about artists and crazy projects.
 It was the opposite of museums.
 It was not about architecture and buildings.
 It was about artists making space.
 I mean, rough warehouse.
 Museums designed by artists for artists.

 EO